silviot/edx-platform-wiki/Microsites-Theming.md

-# Warning:
-This is a draft document for a newly implemented feature in the edX platform, which still has a couple outstanding issues.

-Please see PR #2061 for the latest comments and status
-***
 ## Overview

 This feature enables separate, deployable "micro-themes" (e.g. branding elements, Mako template overrides, etc.) for subdomains (e.g. foo.edx.org, bar.edx.org) in order to provide branding "multi-tenancy".
 This feature also supports the ability (as a configurable option, see below) to map a subdomain to an "ORG" in the courseware catalog.
 For example, if you wanted foo.edx.org to only show the courses with an "ORG"="Foo" (or "FooX").
 Likewise, with this filtering, the User Dashboard on foo.edx.org would only show registered courses in the same ORG filtering.
 Conversely, in this case, "ORG"="Foo" courses would be filtered *out* of all other course catalog listing on other subdomain, e.g. bar.edx.org would not show "ORG"="Foo" courses.